raxoft/miguel/README.md

 If you pass the `mysql_timestamps: true` option to `define`, the `update_time` timestamp will have the MySQL auto-update feature enabled, and timestamps will use the `'0000-00-00 00:00:00'` default by default.
+The latter can be also enabled and disabled explicitly by setting the `zero_timestamps` option to `true` or `false`, respectively.

 ## Using the command